ably-labs/ably-control-api-action/README.md

 * `key-name` (**optional**); the friendly name for the API key.
 Defaults to `'Generated API key'`.
 * `key-capabilities` (**optional**); a comma-separated list of capabilities to grant to the new key.
 Defaults to `'publish, subscribe'`.
 See the complete [list of capabilities](https://ably.com/documentation/core-features/authentication#capability-operations).

 It is important to keep the `account-id` and `control-api-key` inputs secret, as they are used to authenticate with the Ably Control API.
-Put these values in [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) of your repository and read the secret values when configuring the inputs of this action (see the example below).
+Put these values in [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) of your repository and read the secret values when configuring the inputs of this action (see the examples below).

 ### Outputs